KTCK (AM): KTCK "The Ticket"

 On August 7, 2013, it was announced that Cumulus Media would take over operation of rival station KESN ("ESPN 103.3"), owned by the Walt Disney Company, through a long-term LMA (local marketing agreement), with programming on both stations remaining the same.
 As part of this transaction, it was necessary for Cumulus to divest one of its FM stations, due to limits on the number of stations an individual entity can control in a given market.
 The deal was to take effect once Cumulus completed the transfer of KTDK 104.1 in Sanger, which had been simulcasting KTCK, to Whitley Media.
 However, the FCC disallowed the Whitley Media transfer, labeling it a straw purchase in which Cumulus would remain the de facto owner of the station, so Cumulus instead surrendered KTDK's license for cancelation.
 On October 7, 2013, it was announced that The Ticket would begin simulcasting on 96.7 FM, a station which, as WBAP-FM, had been simulcasting WBAP News/Talk 820 AM.
 The change took effect on October 21, followed by the FM station changing its call sign to KTCK-FM.
 (WBAP is now rebroadcast on The Ticket's former simulcast spot, KPLX 99.5 HD2).

+On September 11, 2024, months after the Dallas Stars announced that their games will be streaming live on Victory+ starting with the 2024-25 season, Cumulus has announced that The Ticket would be streaming their live broadcast on Victory+ as well.

 Awards

 SportsRadio 1310 The Ticket has won many awards over the years, including the 2007 Marconi Award for "Best Sports Station in America" at the National Association of Broadcasters' annual conference on September 27, 2007.
 The station and various shows have been Marconi nominees in the past, but this was The Ticket's first win.
 The Ticket was again recognized as "Sports Station of the Year", winning a second Marconi Award in 2013.
 The Ticket won its third Marconi Award for "Sports Station of the Year" in 2017.
-The Ticket was nominated as a finalist for NAB Marconi ‘Station of the Year’ regardless of format in 2018.
-The winner has not yet been announced.
+The Ticket was nominated as a finalist for NAB Marconi ‘Station of the Year’ regardless of format in 2018, but did not win.